Reporting year 2023

 Perceptions of affordability

-Around two in five (39%) parents overall rated the affordability of local childcare as very or fairly good (Accompanying Table 5.1), a fall from 42% in 2021.
-Just over a third (36%) of parents rated the affordability of local childcare as very or fairly poor, a rise from 30% in 2021.
+Around two in five (41%) parents overall rated the affordability of local childcare as very or fairly good, in line with 39% in 2022 (Figure 3.1 below).
+Around a third (32%) of parents rated the affordability of local childcare as very or fairly poor, a fall from 37% in 2022 (Accompanying Table 5.1).

-Among families with children aged 0 to 4 years only, around two in five (41%) parents rated the affordability of local childcare as very or fairly good (Accompanying Table 5.2), in line with 2021 (45%).
-Just over two in five (42%) parents rated the affordability of local childcare as very or fairly poor, a rise from 32% in 2021.
+Among families that only had children aged 0 to 4, two in five (40%) parents rated the affordability of local childcare as very or fairly good, in line with 2022 (41%).
+Just over two in five (42%) of these parents rated the affordability of local childcare as very or fairly poor, unchanged from 2022.
+(Accompanying Table 5.2)

 Perceptions around the ease of paying for childcare